Procurement and commercial contracts

 Surveys

 I measured the success of the product through targeted surveys and in-app pop up surveys.
-Resulting scores were the information the team needed to decide whether the product was launch ready.
+Resulting scores were the information the team needed to decide first whether the product was launch ready, and later how well the product landed.

 AI opportunities

 Throughout all my testing and interviews, I tracked areas of the users’ flows which could benefit from automation or artificial intelligence.
-I am working with my team presently on introducing intelligent contract enhancements to the product.
+I am working with my team presently on introducing intelligent contract enhancements to the product that will greatly reduce risk and user turnaround time as well as save millions of dollars.